Mitch454/projects/README.md

 ## Heading 2

-I suppose, its also time to learn how to write **markdown**.
+I suppose it might also be time to learn how to write **markdown**.

-### These are lists
+### This is a quoteblock

+> We trust you have received the usual lecture from the local System Administrator.
+> It usually boils down to these three things:
     1. Respect the privacy of others.
     2. Think before you type.
     3. With great power comes great responsibility.

+## Heading 2

   * unordered lists
   * are almost as cool
   * as ordered lists